grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 To set up generic OAuth2 authentication with OneLogin, follow these steps:

-1. Create a new Custom Connector with the following settings:
+1. Create a new Custom Connector in OneLogin with the following settings:

    - Name: Grafana
    - Sign On Method: OpenID Connect